pagerinc/metrics-client/README.md

 ### Readiness and Liveness

 Readiness probes are designed to let Kubernetes know when your app is ready to serve traffic.
-Simmilarly, liveness probes let Kubernetes know if your app is alive or dead.
+Similarly, liveness probes let Kubernetes know if your app is alive or dead.
 Metric-client plugin is also supports health check and needs to be added below code to the deployment file under container details.

 ```yaml
 livenessProbe: